AlphaGaming7780/BetterServerBrowser/README.md

 This mod is a "copy" of the NorthstarMods' Pull Request: https://github.com/R2Northstar/NorthstarMods/pull/645

-If you have any suggestions, ideas, or encounter bugs, feel free to comment on the PR, send a message to Northstar's Discord server (ᚖ 𝔸𝕝𝕡𝕙𝕒 𝔾𝕒𝕞𝕚𝕟𝕘 ᚖ#5720), or create an issue on the mod's GitHub page.
+If you have any suggestions, ideas, or encounter bugs, feel free to comment on the PR, send a message to Northstar's Discord server (ᚖ 𝔸𝕝𝕡𝕙𝕒 𝔾𝕒𝕞𝕚𝕟𝕘 ᚖ#5720 or triton_supreme), or create an issue on the mod's GitHub page.

 ### Translations
 | Languag | Contributor |